Popup

 This component is a container component that has no semantic element.
 It provides a React Context

 model for all Popup subcomponents.
-If you manually pass a model
+A model

 // using Popup<Popup model={model}><Popup.Target /> // no model here</Popup>// using models on subcomponents<><Popup.Target model={model} /></>

-Name | Type | Default | Description |
+Name | Type | Description | Default |

 Popup.Target